Table of Contents

 If they have consent, they can view relevant information in phone records that include data from social networking sites’ posts, photos, Google, and other search engines that might be relevant to their case.
 But they cannot see the records without consent.
 They also cannot gain access to additional information that may be protected, though this can vary based on state laws.

-Suppose someone has locked down their social media account and most information is restricted.
-This is a foggier area, but one approach that has worked in the past is to simply ask a judge for a warrant.
+Suppose someone has locked down their social media account, and most information is restricted.
+This is a foggier area, but one approach that has worked is simply asking a judge for a warrant.
 Demonstrate sufficient likelihood that a social account holds pertinent information, and a judge should be able to grant access for a closer look.

 If you have questions about the legality of using social media profiles or posts, we invite you to contact our firm at (213) 596-9642